oddbird/susy/docs/tutorial.rst

     @include container;
     @include susy-grid-background; }

-We've already done as instructed and linked to screen.css in our HTML.
-Good hustle there.

 The ``.container`` element has the ``container`` mixin included, which handles sizing, centering, a clear-fix and has-layout.
 It also has the ``susy-grid-background`` mixin set up to show us our grid.
 All you need to change to match your own markup is the ``.container`` selector, and you are ready to go with a Susy grid already in place.
 Since our demo uses ``#page`` as the container, we will make that one simple change.

 Laying out our elements: